Inaugural Kiwanis Golf Scramble - NewsBreak

 (Age 71, of Hopkinsville) Celebration of Life service will be Saturday August 27th at 11am at Bethel United Methodist Church in Clarksville.
 Dogwood Funerals & Cremations of Hopkinsville is in charge of arrangements.

-(Age 91, of Hopkinsville) Funeral service will be Tuesday August 30th at 2pm at Maddux Fuqua Hinton Funeral Home.
+(Age 93, of Hopkinsville) Funeral service will be Saturday August 27th at 12noon at Hughart Beard & Giles Funeral Home.
 Burial will follow in Green Hill Memorial Gardens.
-Visitation will be Tuesday from 12noon till the service hour at Maddux Fuqua Hinton Funeral Home.
+Visitation will be Saturday from 10am till the service hour at Hughart Beard & Giles Funeral Home.

 MANPOWER is hiring!!!

-Note: Updated: Medical episode leads to injury accident